 Notes: Includes 96 countries for which data is available.
-Countries where natural resources account for more than 10% of revenue are included in the 'resource-rich countries' group as they have a very different portfolios of revenue.

-Source: Development Initiatives calculations based on data extracted from IMF Article IV publications and PovcalNet not take into account an individual's ability to pay.
-Indirect taxes can therefore place a heavier burden on people in poverty as they account for a higher proportion of their incomes and higher proportions of profits for small businesses than large businesses.
+Countries where natural resources account for more than 10% of revenue are included in the 'resource-rich countries' group as they have a very different portfolios of revenue.4 not take into account an individual's ability to pay.
+Indirect taxes can therefore place a heavier burden on people in poverty as they account for a higher proportion of their incomes and higher proportions of profits for small businesses than large businesses.5